jonoddram/docs.scala-lang/_tour/unified-types.md

 <details>
   <summary> Show Answer </summary>

-  They may only be automatically cast one way.
+  They can only be automatically cast one way.
 For example an Integer can automatically be cast to a float but not the other way around.
 </details>